IF-Project-Group-1/The-Trial-of-the-Sphinx/README.md

 ### 3. AI-Generated Riddles

-When the player enters a riddle room, the Parser prompts a fine-tuned Mistral model (via Unsloth) to produce a JSON bundle containing:
+When the player enters a riddle room, the Parser prompts a fine-tuned Mistral model (via Unsloth) to produce a string containing:

 - A riddle

-- Three hints

 - The correct answer

-- A short explanation

 Player responses are evaluated using a cosine-similarity check, allowing natural language variation while still reliably detecting correct answers.